On cubic torsors, biextensions and Severi-Brauer varieties over Abelian varieties: Introduction

-\np{}{\bf Notations and other conventions.} We consider Abelian varieties over a fixed algebraically closed field $\kk$.
-Unless explicitly stated otherwise, we fix a positive integer $r$ and assume that $\operatorname{gcd}(r, \cchar \kk) = 1$.
-When no confusion is likely, we fail to distinguish between the concepts of $\G_m$-torsors, (total spaces of) line bundles and invertible sheaves.
-Finally, by a $\PP^{r-1}$-bundle over $A$, we mean a proper flat morphism $\PP \rightarrow A$ with fibers at all closed points, $x \in A$, projective space $\PP^{r-1}$.
+We fix an algebraically closed base field $\kk$ and let $p := \cchar(\kk)$.
+Unless explicitly stated otherwise, we fix positive integers $n$ and $r$ and assume that they are not divisible by $p$.
+When no confusion is likely, we fail to distinguish between the concepts of $\G_m$-torsors, total spaces of line bundles and invertible sheaves.
+We consider Abelian varieties $A$ over $\kk$.
+The dual of $A$ is denoted by $A^t$.
+If $x \in A$, then $\tau_x \colon A \rightarrow A$ denotes translation by $x$ in the group law.
+If $m \in \ZZ$, then $A[m]$ denotes the kernel of the morphism $[m]_A \colon A \rightarrow A$, $x \mapsto m x$.
+This is the set of $m$-torsion points of $A$.
+By a $\PP^{n-1}$-bundle over $A$, or equivalently a rank $n$ Severi-Brauer variety over $A$, we mean a proper flat morphism $\P \rightarrow A$ with fibers at all closed points, $x \in A$, projective space $\PP^{n-1}$.
+Finally, if $H$ is a finite commutative $\kk$-group scheme, then $H^t$ is its Cartier dual.

-\np{}{\bf Acknowledgements.} This article was written while I was postdoctoral fellow at Michigan State University.
-I thank Igor Rapinchuk for comments and discussions on topics related to this work.